clojure/test.check/README.md

 * Update namespace declarations

     Update your namespaces: `simple-check.core` becomes `clojure.test.check` (note the dropping of 'core').
-Everything else you can simply replace `simple-check` with `clojure.test.check`.
+For everything else you can simply replace `simple-check` with `clojure.test.check`.
 Let's make it easy:

     ```shell